Email FacebookTwitterMenu burgerClose thin

 Estate Planning Tips

-• If you are thinking about how to plan your own estate, consider working with an experienced financial advisor to help you make the most advantageous choices.
+• If you’re thinking about how to plan your own estate, consider working with a financial advisor who has estate planning expertise.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/skynesher, ©iStock.com/courtneyk, ©iStock.com/kupicoo